-As the AP, you should note that the activity end date (referred to in the PBA Regulations as the 'implementation start time') is the date and optionally the time that the first activity finishes (e.g. the date that equipment is deemed to have come back into service after being upgraded).
-This date sets the timeframe for the entire project, so if for example, your second activity does not complete until year three, then savings for this activity can only be accounted for the remaining five years of the project.
+As the AP, you should note that the project works end date (referred to in the PBA Regulations as the 'implementation start time') is the date and optionally the time that the first activity finishes (e.g. the date that equipment is deemed to have come back into service after being upgraded).
+This date sets the timeframe for the entire project as it sets the start time for the first reporting period.